25 Feb

 Figure 1.
 PCB layout

 The preceding calculation procedure assumes that the component is intimately attached to the PCB using an exposed metal pad or some similar attachment method that creates an extremely low thermal resistance path between the component and the PCB.
 The component is located at or close to the geometric center of the PCB.
 The upper and lower surfaces of the PCB are cooled via natural convection or forced convection and radiation.
-A heat transfer coefficient hext is used to quantify the effectiveness of cooling from these outter surfaces.
+A heat transfer coefficient hext is used to quantify the effectiveness of cooling from these outer surfaces.
 Reference the articles How to design a flat plate heat sink and Performance of a LED flat plate heat sink in multiple orientations for the formulas used to calculate hext for natural convection and radiation.

 Calculating the thermal resistance of each PCB layer

-To facilitate the preceding calculations the rectangular PCB and attached component are converted to circles of equivalent areas ro and ri respectively using equations 1 and 2.
+To facilitate the preceding calculations the rectangular PCB and attached component are converted to circles of equivalent areas with radii ro and ri respectively using equations 1 and 2.
 The approximation of the rectangular areas as circular areas introduces an error of less than 1% at an aspect ratio (width/length) of 1, increasing to an error 8% at aspect ratios of 2.5 or 0.4.

 The composite nature of the PCB complicates the thermal analysis and does not allow for the PCB to be treated as a simple flat plate heat sink made from uniform thermal conductivity material.
 The thermal conductivity through the thickness and in the plane of the PCB are different.
 Additionally, the position of the dielectric and conducting layers from top to bottom affect how well heat is conducted from the heat generating component through the PCB and then to the surroundings.